turingschool/backend-curriculum-site/module2/projects/little_shop.md

 ### 1. Feature Completeness

-* 4: All features are correctly implemented along with two extensions
+* 4: All features are correctly implemented along with two extensions and project is depoyed
-* 3: All features defined in the assignment are correctly implemented
+* 3: All features defined in the assignment are correctly implemented and project is deployed
-* 2: There are one or two features missing or incorrectly implemented
+* 2: There are one or two features missing or incorrectly implemented and/or project is not fully deployed
-* 1: There are bugs/crashes in the features present
+* 1: There are bugs/crashes in the features present and/or project is not deployed

 ### 2. Views